leolanese/angular-tabs/README.md

 ## Angular-tabs

-# What is this?
 This is a simple boilerplate clickable tab.
-Kick-start your module with using Routes with Bootstrap.
+To help you to kick-start your module with using ng-route and Bootstrap CSS.

 # What I'm using: